Benno-K/UserScripts/README.md

 Gives a short summary of all tracked outages by date

 Outputs something like
-(assuming you run it in autumn 2022 and have now track-files before 2020 :-))

     2020-09-16  3m21s Low rate
     2020-09-16  13m41s DSL outage